wp-plugins/soundy-audio-playlist/readme.txt

 The soundtracks are played by means of the HTML 5 audio tag.
 This way, the plugin is compatible with all modern user devices (smartphones, tablets, laptops and desktops of all vendors).

 An author can have the playlist played by his page without displaying the playlist.
 He can have the Play/Pause button inserted or not.
-Or he can have the playlist with its full user interface displayed.
+Or he can have the playlist displayed with its full user interface.

 Defaults can be set by the administrator in the settings page of the plugin.